-- Monitor any situation that may warrant school delay Building Administrators/ Superintendent of Schools/Safety Team. - o If conditions warrant, delay opening of school. - o Contact Transportation Supervisor to coordinate transportation issues. - o Contact local media to inform parents of delayed opening. - Set up information center so that parents may make inquiries as to situation. - o Provide for safety and security of employees and students who do come to school.

-Early Dismissal

-- o Monitor situation Superintendent of Schools/Safety Team. - o If conditions warrant, close school Superintendent of Schools. - Contact Transportation Supervisor to arrange transportation. - o Contact local media to inform parents of early dismissal. - Set up an information center so that parents may make inquiries as to the situation. - o Retain appropriate personnel until all students have been returned home. - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - o Determine the level of threat Superintendent of Schools or Designee. - Contact Transportation Supervisor to arrange transportation Superintendent of Schools or Designee. - Clear all evacuation routes and sites prior to evacuation. - Evacuate all employees and students to pre-arranged evacuation sites. - Account for all student and employee population.
-Report any missing employees or students to Building Principal. - o Make determination regarding early dismissal Superintendent of Schools or Designee. - o If determination was made to dismiss early, contact local media to inform parents of early dismissal. - o Ensure adult supervision or continued school supervision/security. - Set up an information center so that parents may make inquiries as to the situation. - o Retain appropriate personnel until all students have been returned home.
+- School Cancellation - Monitor any situation that may warrant a school cancellation Superintendent of Schools/Safety Team. - Make determination Superintendent of Schools. - Contact local media Superintendent of Schools or Director of Communications. - School Delay - Monitor any situation that may warrant school delay Building Administrators/ Superintendent of Schools/Safety Team. - If conditions warrant, delay opening of school. - Contact Transportation Supervisor to coordinate transportation issues. - Contact local media to inform parents of delayed opening. - Set up information center so that parents may make inquiries as to situation. - Provide for safety and security of employees and students who do come to school. - Early Dismissal - Monitor situation Superintendent of Schools/Safety Team. - If conditions warrant, close school Superintendent of Schools. - Contact Transportation Supervisor to arrange transportation. - Contact local media to inform parents of early dismissal. - Set up an information center so that parents may make inquiries as to the situation. - Retain appropriate personnel until all students have been returned home. - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Determine the level of threat Superintendent of Schools or Designee. - Contact Transportation Supervisor to arrange transportation Superintendent of Schools or Designee. - Clear all evacuation routes and sites prior to evacuation.

-• Sheltering Sites (internal and external)

-- o Determine the level of threat Superintendent of Schools/Incident Commander /Designee. - o Determine location of sheltering depending on nature of incident. - o Account for all students and employees.
-Report any missing employees or students to designee. - o Determine other occupants in the building. - Make appropriate arrangements for human needs. - o Take appropriate safety precautions. - Establish a Director of Communications to provide information and current status of the situation to parents and other inquiring parties. - o Retain appropriate personnel until all students have been returned home.
+- Evacuate all employees and students to pre-arranged evacuation sites. - Account for all student and employee population.
+Report any missing employees or students to Building Principal. - Make determination regarding early dismissal Superintendent of Schools or Designee. - If determination was made to dismiss early, contact local media to inform parents of early dismissal. - Ensure adult supervision or continued school supervision/security. - Set up an information center so that parents may make inquiries as to the situation. - Retain appropriate personnel until all students have been returned home. - Sheltering Sites (internal and external) - Determine the level of threat Superintendent of Schools/Incident Commander /Designee. - Determine location of sheltering depending on nature of incident. - Account for all students and employees.
+Report any missing employees or students to designee. - Determine other occupants in the building. - Make appropriate arrangements for human needs. - Take appropriate safety precautions. - Establish a Director of Communications to provide information and current status of the situation to parents and other inquiring parties. - Retain appropriate personnel until all students have been returned home.